nicamo/freegsNK/docs/creating_equilibria.rst

 When running in forward mode, FreeGS uses a Newton-Krylov solver to calculate a Grad-Shafranov equilibrium given a set of coil currents and positions.
 For instance, this can be used to determine the change to an equiibrium if the currents in some or all of the coils are altered.
-An demonstration of this is shown in example 12.
+A demonstration of this is shown in example 12.
+A call to the Newton-Krylov solver is triggered by setting ``constrain=None`` when calling ``freegs.solve``.

 Shaped coils